 Since their discovery in the 1930s with the invention of PCTFE (polychlorotrifluoroethylene), Fluoropolymers have played an essential role in many industrial applications.

-Today, Fluoropolymers are renowned for their superior non-stick properties associated with its use as a coating on cookware and as a soil and stain repellent for fabrics and textile products, contributing to significant advancement in areas such as aerospace, communications, electronics, industrial processes and architecture and medical applications.
+Today, Fluoropolymers are renowned for their superior non-stick properties associated with their use as a coating on cookware and as a soil and stain repellent for fabrics and textile products.They also contribute to significant advancement in areas such as aerospace, , electronics, automotive, industrial processes (chemical and power sectors, including renewable energy), architecture, food and pharma and medical applications.